caston1981/ELM11-Citrus-Doom/love2d_games/README.md

 ### Display Constraints
 - **Resolution**: Adapted from various resolutions (432x243, 340x388, etc.) to 288x160
-- **Colors**: Monochrome display - games use grayscale/color approximations
+- **Colors**: Full RGB565 color display - games can use rich color palettes
 - **Drawing**: Rectangle-based rendering only (no circles, lines, or complex shapes)

 ### Input System